 Below are four top tips for securing your dream job in corporate PR, whether you are a new graduate looking to start a career or are looking to change professions.
 There are so many opportunities for a career in corporate PR and these tips focus on how you can boost your CV, make the most of all of your experience, and be best prepared for the interview process.

 Tip 1: Demonstrate your interest in the corporate world.

-Furthermore, within your cover letter or CV, discussing how you stay up-to-date with the news agenda is paramount.
+Furthermore, discussing how you stay up-to-date with the news agenda is paramount within your cover letter or CV.
 Corporate PR involves you being an expert in every aspect of your clients’ industry.
-If you are working on a fitness campaign, it is your job to know what the businesses competitors are doing.
+If you are working on a fitness campaign, it is your job to know what the business’s competitors are doing.
 Similarly, you should always have a strong idea around what the industry is currently talking about (for example, the fitness industry is now focused on how to reopen gyms and what will change in the ways we work out) and being able to share these key bits of information will do wonders to demonstrate your awareness.

-When I first applied for my job as a Graduate Account Executive at PR Agency One, I talked about my position as the Deputy Editor of my university’s newspaper within the sport section.
-In my cover letter, I talked about how, as a part of this role, keeping up-to-date with sporting developments and looking out for new stories in the area, meant that I had to read local and national papers on a weekly basis.
+When I first applied for my job as a Graduate Account Executive at PR Agency One, I talked about my position as the Deputy Editor of my university’s newspaper within the sports section.
+In my cover letter, I talked about how, as a part of this role, keeping up-to-date with sporting developments and looking out for new stories in the area, meant that I had to read local and national papers every week.
 By listing some of these titles I was able to show my new employer that I not only understood the industry but had taken practical steps to keep myself informed and was following the news agenda closely.